 AGI is no longer accepting applications for the 2017-2018 academic year.
 Please visit the information page for more information for how to apply next year.
 The scholarship is open to all women pursuing a Master’s or Doctoral degree in the geosciences.
 One Master's candidate and one Doctoral candidate will be selected for the 2018-2019 scholarship cycle.
 We also strongly encourage incoming Master's students to apply.
 The application process will be open in October, 2017.
-The application deadline for the 2017-2018 academic year was on January 4th, 2017.
+The application deadline for the 2018-2019 academic year is on January 3rd, 2018.
 The successful applicant will be a thesis-based, full time student and must be a U.S. citizen or permanent resident.
 The Harriet Evelyn Wallace Scholarship is merit-based and applicants will be evaluated on their probability of successfully completing a geoscience graduate program and transitioning into the geoscience profession following graduation.

 Applicants must submit unofficial GRE scores, all post-secondary unofficial academic transcripts, unofficial graduate academic transcripts (if applicable), CV, write a 500-word abstract about their research interests, and a 500-word personal statement.
 If the applicant is intending on pursuing graduate school, she will need to send proof of acceptance in the program before the award is funded.
 The successful applicant will have an undergraduate GPA of 3.25 or higher and a graduate GPA of 3.0 or higher.
 In addition, all applicants must be active members of at least one of AGI’s professional member societies.
 Please visit this page for a full list.

 If there are any questions regarding the Harriet Evelyn Wallace Scholarship or application procedures, please submit inquires to the scholarship coordinator Heather Houlton at firstname.lastname@example.org.